nearprotocol/stakewars/challenges/challenge004.md

 If your current stake provides two seats or more, your funds should be unstaked and held in the warchest balance.

-Prove that your _warchest_ is deployed, providing a list of 4 transactions that staked or unstaked funds based on the seat price.
-Reply to the [Issue #500](https://github.com/nearprotocol/stakewars/issues/500) to receive 100,000 extra betanet tokens delegated to your pool.
+To prove that your _warchest_ is deployed, provide a list of 4 transactions that staked or unstaked funds based on the seat pric following these principles.
+Reply to this [Form](https://nearprotocol1001.typeform.com/to/x4Bval) to receive 100,000 extra betanet tokens delegated to your pool and begin the challenge.

 **Heads up:** we will run our monitoring scripts too, and will un-delegate the 100,000 tokens from your pool if:
 - you retain **two or more seats** for three epochs in a row
 - you retain **two or more seats** for 15 epochs in total

-Overall, we suggest to use NEAR's delegated tokens as your main stake in the pool, and deposit your own token reserves (earned from challenges and contributions) in the warchest account, within the pool.
+Overall, we suggest to use NEAR's delegated tokens as your main stake in the pool, and keep your own token reserves (earned from previous challenges and contributions) as liquid tokens within the pool.
-The goal is to have 100 validator seats assigned to 100 different validators.
+Once you are running your _warchest_, reply to the [Issue #500](https://github.com/nearprotocol/stakewars/issues/500) posting your accomplishment.
+Use also the same issue if we undelegated your funds, and you want to try again.

 ## Contribution Opportunities